zengbing15/lumos_doc/docs/tutorials/querycells.md

 };
 ```

-The following example gets the live cells for Alice and returns the result in descending order of block numbers.
+Try the `findCellsandOrder` function in Node.js REPL mode:

 <details><summary>CLICK ME</summary>
 <p>
+The following example gets the live cells for Alice and returns the result in descending order of block numbers.

 ```shell {1-8}